⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How MDB Makes Money

-• Another key product is MongoDB Enterprise Advanced, a commercial database server designed for enterprise customers for on-premises, cloud, or hybrid deployments.
+• MongoDB Enterprise Advanced offers a commercial database server for large enterprise customers, suitable for cloud, on-premises, or hybrid environments.

-• The company also offers professional services, including consulting and training, to support the implementation and optimization of its database solutions.
+• The company also provides professional services, including consulting and training, to support customer implementation and optimization.

 🎯 WHY THIS MATTERS